pronamic/wp-pronamic-pay/readme.txt

 *	Feature - Mollie - Added support for the new universal Mollie API.
 *	Feature - Mollie - Added some Mollie badges on the WordPress admin "Branding" page.
 *	Feature - Mister Cash - Added three Misther Cash icons on the WordPress admin "Branding" page.
+*	Tweak - Membership - Improved support for "Popup registration form" form type.
+*	Fix - Membership - Pass in the correct subscription ID in the Membership create_subscription() function.

 = 2.2.4 =
 *	Tweak - s2Member - Added a period option to the s2Member iDEAL buttons addon to be able to subscribe for a lifetime.